crawlquery/crawlquery/README.md

 - Root directory for the Node packages.

-### ./node/phrase
+### ./node/keyword

-- Handles phrase extraction and processing.
+- Handles keyword extraction and processing.

 ### ./node/stat